It seems JavaScript is either disabled or not supported by your browser. Please enable JavaScript to improve your experience.

 • Bags/packages cannot be taken with visitors to their seats.
 All bags/packages must be placed in the designated area in the public galleries at the visitor’s own risk.
 The House of Assembly will not assume liability for lost or stolen bags/items.

-• After security screening, visitors will be instructed when to enter the public galleries by House of Assembly personnel.
+• After security screening, visitors will be instructed when to enter the public galleries by security personnel.

 Protocols in the Public Galleries: